superhylia/letterhead/docs/index.md

 ## WaddleBot

-### WaddleBot is a custom modmail and misc. use bot developed by superhylia#3758 for the Waddling Gaming Discord server.
+### WaddleBot is a custom modmail and miscelanneous use bot developed by superhylia#3758 for the Waddling Gaming Discord server.

 It's built off of [kyb3r's incredible modmail bot](https://github.com/kyb3r/modmail), with some customizations, changes, and preferences made within the server configs to make it better for our tastes.
 I plan to develop plugins for both this bot and other bots using kyb3r's repo for their own bots once I get comfortable enough with discord.py and Python.

 ## Features